kentcdodds/genie/README.md

 /*
  * Allows you to set the attributes of genie and returns the current genie options.
  *  1. wishes: All wishes (wishObject described above) currently registered
+ *  2. noWishMerge: Instead of adding wishes, replace the current list of wishes with the given list.
+ *    More about this below...
- *  2. previousId: The number used to auto-generate wish Ids if an id is not
+ *  3. previousId: The number used to auto-generate wish Ids if an id is not
  *    provided when a wish is registered.
- *  3. enteredMagicWords: All magicWords which have been associated with wishes
+ *  4. enteredMagicWords: All magicWords which have been associated with wishes
  *    to give preferential treatment in the order of wishes returned by getMatchingWishes
- *  4. context: The current context of the genie.
+ *  5. context: The current context of the genie.
 See below about how context affects wishes
- *  5. enabled: Control whether genie's functions will actually run
+ *  6. enabled: Control whether genie's functions will actually run
- *  6. returnOnDisabled: If enabled is set to false and this is true, will return an empty
+ *  7. returnOnDisabled: If enabled is set to false and this is true, will return an empty
  *    object/array/string to prevent the need to do null/undefined checking wherever genie
  *    is used.
  */
 genie.options({
   wishes: object | optional,
+  noWishMerge: boolean | optional,
   previousId: number | optional,
   enteredMagicWords: object | optional,
   context: string | optional,
   enabled: boolean | optional,
   returnOnDisabled: boolean | optional
 });

+// Merges the given wishes with existing wishes.
+(See Merging Wishes below) genie.mergeWishes(wishes);

 // Sets and returns the current context to newContext if provided
 // Also sets an internal variable: _previousContext for the revertContext function